sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 ### Task 4: Run the migration

-In this task, you will create a new activity in the Azure Database Migration Service to execute the migration from the "on-premises" SQL Server 2008 R2 server to Azure SQL Database.
+In this task, you will create a new activity in the Azure Database Migration Service to execute the migration from the on-premises SQL Server 2008 R2 server to Azure SQL Database.

 1. On the Azure Database Migration Service blade, select **+New Activity**, and then select **Offline data migration**.